Datapoint: Datapoint 2200 and the Intel 8008

 Having raised $4 million in an IPO in August 1969, selling over the counter for $8, by August 1970 the shares were selling at $45.

-Ray and Roche wanted to develop a new, more intelligent terminal, and employed a trio of engineers who knew each other from their interests in Amateur Radio: Victor Poor, Harry Pyle and undergraduate Jonathan Schmidt.
+Ray and Roche wanted to develop a new, more intelligent terminal, and employed a trio of engineers who knew each other from their interests in amateur radio: Victor Poor, Harry Pyle and undergraduate Jonathan Schmidt.
 The company began development on the Datapoint 2200, its most popular product and credited by some historians as the invention of the personal computer.

 While working his notice from Maryland-based Frederick Electronics during the 1969 Thanksgiving holiday, Poor and Pyle developed the underlying instruction set architecture of the processor on a living room floor.
 This enabled Phil Ray and Gus Roche to design and develop the mass-produced programmable 2200, which could load various emulations stored on cassette tapes.
 Some users of the terminals chose to use them as simple programmable computers instead.

-The original 2200 processor board had discrete components, a 74181 ALU, 2703 ROMs and 2114 static RAM.
-This ran an instruction set indistinguishable from that of later Intel 8-bit processors, with the only omissions in the Intel version being the Click and the Bell instruction, which were physical components on the motherboard.
-One other thing missing from the Intel chip was the integrated DEBUG in all Datapoint processors, invoked by a three key sequence.
-This idles any processing so a technician could run tests or examine flags, variables and registers in the processor at that time.
+The original 2200 processor board was a serial design using standard TTL and Intel shift registers for memory.

 In December 1969 Poor joined CTC as Technical Director, employing Pyle within his team and sponsoring Schmidt through his degree.